wozlol/arduinoboy-RP2040-USB_MIDI_Host/README.md

-# Arduinoboy
+# Arduinoboy RP2040 HOST EDITION by woz.lol
-Adapted for my particular pinout for my Pro Micro Arduinoboy project.
-Mode select button function altered to use a built-in pull up resistor instead of the external 2k resistor on the official schematic.

-ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.
+Based on the ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.

 ![ScreenShot](http://trash80.net/arduinoboy/aboy1_2_0.jpg)